knative/docs/docs/eventing/getting-started.md

 kubectl -n default attach curl -it
 ```

-Now, you can make a curl request.
-To show the various types of events you can send, you will make three curl requests.
+Now, you can make a HTTP request.
+To show the various types of events you can send, you will make three requests.

 1. To make the first request, enter the following in the SSH terminal: